Rohit11D/Payment-form/README.md

-# Payment-form
+# My CV
-To take details of user in banks
+some details about me.